ApeWorX/silverback/docs/userguides/development.md

     ...
 ```

-### Application Events
+### Bot Events

-You can also add an application startup and shutdown handler that will be **executed once upon every application startup**.
-This may be useful for things like processing historical events since the application was shutdown or other one-time actions to perform at startup.
+You can also add an bot startup and shutdown handler that will be **executed once upon every bot startup**.
+This may be useful for things like processing historical events since the bot was shutdown or other one-time actions to perform at startup.

 ```py
 @bot.on_startup()